MrGallo/adventure-game-template/README.md

 - If-statements
 - Looping

 Create a game where the user can make decisions and work through a simple story.
+Put your working, most up-to-date code in main.py.
+Group members may choose to create other files to work within temporarily and to isolate their own contributions.

 ## Timeline